 The implementation of anti-smoking laws in the countries in which we operate may have a significant adverse effect on the number of visitors to our slots arcades and bingo halls, as well as on the length of their visits.
 Such anti-smoking laws may also require us to make certain investments, in particular to facilitate the access of our customers to smoking areas, or may result in the closure of bars, cafés and restaurants in which our slot machines are located.
-For example, the results of our Bingo Division have been adversely impacted by the introduction of an anti-smoking law in Spain in 2006, and we have been required to make significant capital investment in order for our bingo halls to comply with such legislation.
-As of January 2, 2011, a more stringent anti-smoking law took effect in Spain that bans all smoking in many types of establishments, including bars, restaurants and casinos.
-This new law has had an adverse impact on our revenues and we believe that it will continue to have an adverse impact in the future.
+For example, the results of our Bingo Division were adversely impacted by the introduction of anti-smoking laws in Spain in 2006 and 2011, and we were required to make significant capital investment in order for our bingo halls to comply with such legislation; as such legislation bans all smoking in many types of establishments, including bars, restaurants and casinos.
+Current anti-smoking laws in Spain have had an adverse impact on our revenues and we believe that they will continue to have an adverse impact in the future.